c3d/xl/README.md

 # XL - An extensible language

+*WARNING*: XL is a work in progress.
+Nothing of what is written here really works yet.
+It has been in this constant flux of not quite working yet for about 20 years now.
+That's how I spend my spare time. and there is absolutely no other reason for this code base yet.
+Consider yourself warned.

 XL is a very simple programming language designed to make it very easy for programmers to extend the language to suit their needs.
 In XL, extending the language is a routine operation, much like adding a